tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) GetVal(d ...int) (val interface{}, err error)
 ```

-GetVal resturns the value of the element contained in the specified position on
+GetVal returns the value of the element contained in the specified position in
 the tensor, Ex: GetVal(1, 2, 3) is equivalent to data[1][2][3] on a
 multidimensional array.

-This method could return an error in case of a wrong
+  This method returns an error if the number of dimensions is incorrect or
-specified number of dimensions or a dimesions out of range.
+  are out of range.

 ```Go
 Example: